Support Us Button Widget

 Photo by INDYtoday team

 Madam C.J.
-Walker has been making headlines left + right, with her face centered in the newly painted mural downtown + a Barbie created in her honor.
+Walker has been making headlines left + right, with her face centered in a painted mural downtown + a Barbie created in her honor.

 Want to get to know the Hoosier legend a little more?
 Here are a few facts about the self-made millionaire.

 • Her real name was Sarah Breedlove + she was born in Louisiana, moving to Indianapolis in the early 1900s to start up her business selling “Madam CJ Walker’s Wonderful Hair Grower.”
-Fun fact: This year — 100 years later — Madam Walker’s family launched a new hair-care line for the Madam C.J.
+Fun fact: In 2022 — 100 years later — Madam Walker’s family launched a new hair-care line for the Madam C.J.
 Walker Company.

 • Madam Walker moved to Indy in 1910 because it was the largest inland manufacturing center in the nation at that time.
 Her factory also included a hair and manicure salon, along with another training school.
 The Madam Walker Legacy Center was built after her death + became the company’s new manufacturing site.